Stress can steal your peace of mind. Here are five quick-and-easy ways to calm down the next time you start to lose it.

 When using this technique, place your tongue against the ridge of tissue just behind your upper front teeth and hold it there throughout.

-Exhale completely, making a whooshing noise.
+Exhale completely through your mouth, making a whooshing noise.
 Close your mouth and count to four while inhaling through the nose.

 Hold that breath for seven counts.
 Then, let the breath go out through the mouth for a count of eight.
 Repeat the cycle three more times.